redis/redis-doc/topics/client-side-caching.md

-This looks great superficially, but if you think at 10k connected clients all asking for millions of keys in the story of each long living connection, the server would end storing too much information.
+This looks great superficially, but if you think at 10k connected clients all asking for millions of keys in the story of each long living connection, the server would end up storing too much information.
 For this reason Redis uses two key ideas in order to limit the amount of memory used server side, and the CPU cost of handling the data structures implementing the feature: